 - If the issuer rules in favor of the cardholder, the evidence was not enough to disprove the dispute, and the cardholder keeps the reimbursement.

 - If the issuer rules in your favor, congratulations!
 The cardholder is informed that the chargeback was declined, and the funds taken from your account are returned (usually about a week after the dispute is won).
-However, the cardholder can contest the outcome of the dispute by filing a second chargeback (also called an “arbitration chargeback”).
+However, the cardholder can contest the dispute's outcome by filing a second chargeback (also called an “arbitration chargeback”).

 Banks keep their internal review processes confidential, so you may not be given much insight into why the dispute was resolved the way it was.